-Mortality assumptions used in the December 31, 2020 valuation for the determination of the TOL for each of the Division Trust Funds as shown below, reflect generational mortality and were applied, as applicable, in the determination of the TOL for the HCTF, but developed using a head count-weighted basis.
-Affiliated employers of the State, School, Local Government, and Judicial Divisions participate in the HCTF.
+Mortality assumptions used in the December 31, 2021, valuation for the determination of the total pension liability for each of the Division Trust Funds as shown below, reflect generational mortality and were applied, as applicable, in the determination of the TOL for the HCTF, but developed on a headcount-weighted basis.
+Affiliated employers of the State, School, Local Government and Judicial Divisions participate in the HCTF.